SlavaMelanko/net/README.md

 ## How to Build and Run

 - **macOS**
-    - Run `cmakegen.py` script using python3 to generate project
+    - Run `cmakegen.py` script using python3 to generate the project
     - Go to the build directory
     - Open `net.xcodeproj`
-    - Build project
+    - Build the project

 - **Windows**
-    - Run `cmakegen-msvc-x64.cmd` script to generate project
+    - Run `cmakegen.py` script using python3 to generate the project
     - Go to the build directory
     - Open `net.sln`
-    - Build project
+    - Build the project

 ## Contribution